MadhumithaSridhara/QuickMatch/index.md

 We implemented and evaluated Parallel Regular Expression matching on NVIDIA GTX1080 GPU, using CUDA.
 The implementation parallelizes Regular Expression matching across lines in a file.
 Our implementation achieves ~7x speedup over egrep and ~30x speedup over the optimized sequential implementation

-## Applications and Motivation
+## Motivation
-Regex matching is used in applications in Log mining, DNA Sequencing and Spam filters etc. It would be useful to improve the performance of these applications as they often run on huge datasets.
+Regex matching is used in applications such as Log mining, DNA Sequencing and Spam filters etc. It would be useful to improve the performance of these applications as they often run on huge datasets.
 The parallelism in Regex Matching comes from the following aspects:
-* Matching Different Lines in a file can be done completely in parallel
+* Inherent data parallelism - Matching Different Lines in a file can be done completely in parallel
-* There are no communication or synchronization overheads in parallelization as there are no dependencies between different lines
+* No communication or synchronization overheads in parallelization as there are no dependencies between different lines

 ## Background
+QuickMatch regex matching is based on Thompson's Non-deterministic Finite Automaton (NFA).
+This algorithm constructs a finite state machine given a regex.
+The data to be matched is run through this state machine character by character, and the final state reached determines whether or not the string matched the Regex.
 The starter code for QuickMatch was taken from Russ Cox's implementation of Thompson's NFA Construction \[[2](https://swtch.com/~rsc/regexp/nfa.c.txt)\].
 The key data structures used in the sequential algorithm are:
-* The states of the NFA.
-Maintained as a linked list.
+* The states of the NFA maintained as a linked list.
 Each node has pointers to the two possible states it can attain at any given point, and the actual character which is in that state.
-In terms of how this applies to our parallel implementation, the whole linked list(tree structure) will be constructed once by a single thread and be accessed(read only) by all the threads of that block.
+In terms of how this applies to our parallel implementation, the whole linked list(tree structure) will be constructed once by a single thread and be accessed(read only) by all the threads of the same block.

 ```
 struct State {